 - and to be a vehicle to receive, share, and discuss parenting/working with children information.

 Students are expected to answer 3-4 discussion questions per week.

 Students are also required to respond (in the Discussion Area) to at least 3 other students’ postings per topic.
 At the beginning of each topic assignment, the student is expected to read the assignment, follow the directions, and respond appropriately to other students’ postings.
 Postings are expected which will reflect the results of the assignment and any additional thinking.
-Students will also be required to submit an essay most weeks which typically reflects on the week’s readings.
+Students will occasionally be required to submit a short which reflects on the week’s readings.
 Additionally, students are encouraged to post about any issue or concern not covered in the course content.